(This article may or may not contain affiliate links. What does that mean?)

 Intrigue turned to joy when I realized they were in Quebec City, part of its annual Winter Carnaval, held at the beginning of February, and just a 6-hour drive from my house in Massachusetts.
 When I saw everything else the city had to offer, I knew my husband and I were heading for a weekend road trip.

 More research told me to be prepared for the weather.
 It is winter in October in Quebec, which means layers of warm clothes, snow pants, boots, hats, mittens, and whatever else you think might keep you warm.
-Temperatures can drop below zero at night, but with the festive party atmosphere and the right clothing, you’ll be set.
-Don’t worry about being underdressed; guests wearing snow pants and boots while eating in restaurants is a common sight in Quebec City during winter months.
+Temperatures can drop below zero at night, but with the festive party atmosphere and the right clothing, you'll be set.
+Don't worry about being underdressed; guests wearing snow pants and boots while eating in restaurants is a common sight in Quebec City during the winter months.

 Heading out to visit the activities at night at the Carnaval.